Sher-Chowdhury/reaact-demo-app/113-nextjs/02-nextjs-hello-world/README.md

 Ref:
 - https://nextjs.org/learn/foundations/from-react-to-nextjs/getting-started-with-nextjs

+Note, I am using next version `12.2.3`, because the newer versions are a little buggy.

 This is a hello-world nextjs app.

 This hello-world example only contains a single file of code!
 Which is the index.js file!